22 Things To Know Before Visiting Peyto Lake

 Where Can You Stay Around Peyto Lake?

-If you do not feel like camping, there is one lodge only six minutes away, Num-Ti-Jah Lodge (now called The Lodge) at Bow Lake, that just reopened in summer 2023 after years of renovations.
-Do not expect something tremendous from the historic lodge, but it is set in a gorgeous location on Bow Lake.
+If you do not feel like camping, there is one lodge only six minutes away, The historic Lodge at Bow Lake, that just reopened in summer 2023 after years of renovations.
+The lodge is beautifully restored and is now one of the top lodges in all the Rockies.
+We can’t recommend a stay there enough.

-The closest lodges and hotels of note are located in Lake Louise.
+The other closest lodges and hotels of note are located in Lake Louise.
 Of course, there is the grand and historic Chateau Lake Louise, formerly owned by the Canadian Railway.
-Though, the massive hotel is far from rustic or the feeling of nature.
+Though, the massive hotel is far from rustic or has a feeling of being in nature.

-If you plan to travel here in the summer, be sure to book early as it is trendy.
+If you plan to travel the Icefields Parkway in the summer, be sure to book early.
 Or travel farther and stay in the towns of Banff and Canmore.

 Hikes Around Peyto Lake